apache/druid/docs/api-reference/data-management-api.md

 The DELETE endpoint sends a [kill task](../ingestion/tasks.md) for a given interval and datasource.
 The interval value is an ISO 8601 string delimited by `_`.
 This request permanently deletes all metadata for unused segments and removes them from deep storage.

-Note that this endpoint returns an HTTP `200 OK` response code even if the datasource does not exist.
+Note that this endpoint returns an HTTP `200 OK` response code even if the datasource doesn't exist.

 This endpoint supersedes the deprecated endpoint: `DELETE /druid/coordinator/v1/datasources/:datasource?kill=true&interval=:interval`